 None of the traditional E.M. borehole induction devices possessed azimuthal focusing properties until about 10 years ago, whereas the unconventional coplanar coil array had, by design, a strong azimuthal focus.
 This characteristic of coplanar coil arrays had been explored for many decades in surface electromagnetic surveys.
-That prompted Moran & Gianzero (1979) and Kaufman & Keller (1989) to investigate the application of this transverse EM induction array in simple geometries of the borehole environments.
-For a better understanding of the coplanar responses in a borehole, the group led by Prof. Om Verma in the Federal University of Pará build laboratory models (Carvalho & Verma, 1994; Souza & Verma, 1995 and Carvalho & Verma, 1998) as well as one-dimensional numerical models (Santos, 2007 and Carvalho et al., 2010).
+For a better understanding of the coplanar responses in a borehole, the group led by Prof. Om Verma in the Federal University of Pará build laboratory models (Carvalho & Verma, 1994; Souza & Verma, 1995 and Carvalho & Verma, 1998) as well as one-dimensional numerical models (Carvalho et al., 2010).
 Krigshäuser et. al, (2000) presented a multi-coil array to evaluate thinly laminated sand/shale sequences, encountered in deep-water turbidites.
-Basically, in such triaxial induction tools there are three source coils, one that is coaxial with the borehole axis and two that are transverse to it as shown in Fig. 1.
+Basically, in such triaxial induction tools there are three source coils, one that is coaxial with the borehole axis and two that are transverse to it.